 Adaptive Authentication uses a machine learning algorithm that calculates risk to determine whether a login requires MFA.
 For example, if you set up a user policy to require a one-time password (OTP) when a user is out of the office, and that user regularly works from home, Adaptive Authentication notices the pattern of regular logins from the same IP address/browser/operating system using OTP and eventually lets the user log in from that IP address/browser/operating system combination without MFA.
 However, when that user logs in from an unknown IP address, they will be required to provide their second authentication factor.

-Adaptive Authentication can be enabled for higher or lower levels of security, some more permissive and some less permissive about letting users log in without MFA.
+Adaptive Authentication can be enabled for higher or lower levels of security, some settings allow users to log in easily without MFA, while others make it more difficult.

 Adaptive Authentication risk calculations include the following factors, among others: